Athletic Training program FAQ

 Even though the emphasis is on your clinical skills, you will complete a course that will help you develop skills to evaluate and translate research into practice.
 Additionally, all of our faculty infuse current research into the courses they teach.

-We use MATRN because at OSU the abbreviation, MAT, is a Master of Arts in Teaching.
+We use MATrn because at OSU the abbreviation, MAT, is a Master of Arts in Teaching.